nativeshadcn/native-shadcn/DEPLOYMENT.md

 ## Deploying Website to Vercel

-Deploy your documentation website to Vercel (like shadcn/ui does).
+Deploy your documentation website to Vercel

 ### Why Vercel?